bharatagrawal/TheFatRat/README.md

 ## ⭕️ READ
-- if prog.c file to large when create backdoor with powerfull.sh , you can use prog.c.backup and create another backup when you running option 2
+- if the prog.c file too large when creating backdoor with powerful.sh, you can use prog.c.backup and create another backup when you running option 2

 ## ⭕️ Update Fatrat
 - To update fatrat go to your TheFatRat folder and execute :